-Your final timetable should have 42 basic lessons of class contact time.
+Each subject offered could have an entry requirement.
+Students need to look at these carefully when considering their choices.
+Your final two weekly timetable should have 42 basic lessons of class contact time.
 As a general guide: each AS level has 9 lessons per subject.
 The number of AS subjects you will be able to study will be determined by the quality as well as the quantity of your GCSE results.

-A minimum of five GCSEs at Grade C or above is required to study four AS subjects.
+A minimum of five GCSEs at Grade C or above is required to study four AS subjects/ vocational subjects.

-The School recommends that all students should study four AS subjects in addition to the Welsh
+The School recommends that students study four AS subjects/

+vocational subjects in addition to the Welsh Baccalaureate.